What is Rate Limiting?

 - 60,000 calls per 10 minutes (600 seconds)

-When you make your first call, the X-App-Rate-Limit-Count header will return the following.
+When you make your first call, the X-App-Rate-Limit and X-App-Rate-Limit-Count headers will contain the following.

 If you make a second call (3 seconds later) the X-App-Rate-Limit-Count header will return the following.